 You’ll have to arrange for a TSA threat assessment on your own.
 It involves providing proof of American citizenship and getting fingerprinted.
 Once that is complete, the state that issued your CDL-A will be free to issue you a Hazmat endorsement, assuming you pass the test.
 Here’s a link to learn more about the TSA’s Hazmat Endorsement Program.

 Needless to say, if you’ve been convicted of any crime that would put you on a TSA or FBI list, such as espionage or treason, you won’t be able to get a Hazmat endorsement.
 Other state and federal convictions can be waived upon successful petition.

-As far as the state is concerned, the state organization that administers the Hazmat tests will be the same one that oversees commercial drivers (i.e., the same one that issued your CDL-A license), which varies from state to state.
+As far as the state requirements, the state organization that administers the Hazmat tests will be the same one that oversees commercial drivers (i.e., the same one that issued your CDL-A license), which varies from state to state.
 In Missouri, for example, the State Highway Patrol oversees commercial drivers licenses.
-In Pennsylvania, though, they are issued by the Department of Motor Vehicles.
+In Pennsylvania, though, the Department of Motor Vehicles issues them.

 What’s the cost of a CDL Hazmat endorsement?

 The overall cost of getting a CDL Hazmat endorsement is about $100.
 The TSA screening costs $86.50, plus whatever fees the state charges you to take the test and update your CDL-A license.
 If you’re driving 2,500 miles a week, you’ll make that back in two to four weeks, depending on how much of a bump in pay you get.